adobe/spectrum-web-components/packages/menu/README.md

 ## Accessibility

-`<sp-menu />`, `<sp-menu-group />`, and `<sp-menu-item />` each deliver a different part of the wai-aria "menu" pattern and support the `menu`, `group`, and `menuitem` roles respectively.
-To support ease of keyboard navigation, only the first active _or_ first selected `<sp-menu-item />` can be accessed in the tab order.
+`<sp-menu>`, `<sp-menu-group>`, and `<sp-menu-item>` each deliver a different part of the wai-aria "menu" pattern and support the `menu`, `group`, and `menuitem` roles respectively.
+To support ease of keyboard navigation, only the first active _or_ first selected `<sp-menu-item>` can be accessed in the tab order.
 Once the focus has entered the menu the up and down arrow keys can be used to access the rest of the menu.